WCMH-TV: News operation

 The 1990s brought changes to the normally stable WCMH-TV.
 In 1990, personal reasons forced Mona Scott to leave channel 4, and she was replaced at the anchor desk by Angela Pace.
 Pace would leave for WBNS-TV in 1992, and Doug Adair and Jimmy Crum both retired in 1994.
 WCMH's new anchoring team featured Colleen Marshall, who had been a reporter for the station since the mid-1980s; and Cabot Rea, a former weekend sports anchor and weekday features reporter.
 The pair helmed WCMH-TV's evening newscasts until Rea's retirement on December 18, 2015.
 Marshall and Rea worked together overall for 23 years, the longest tenured co-anchoring team in Columbus television history.

-The changes resulted in an earlier audience fall-off, but channel 4 once again passed WBNS-TV for the overall lead for a time in the late 1990s and early 2000s, and often won 11 o'clock news ratings over WBNS (due to NBC winning prime time and late night ratings over CBS during those years).
-For much of the first decade of the new millennium, WCMH also won the morning news race, but the numbers dropped precipitously after the broadcast was moved into NBC 4 on the Square, a downtown studio facility located on Broad and High streets, in 2008.
+The changes resulted in an earlier audience fall-off, but channel 4 once again passed WBNS-TV for the overall lead for a time in the late 1990s and early 2000s, and often won 11 p.m. news ratings over WBNS (due to NBC winning prime time and late night ratings over CBS during those years).
+For much of the first decade of the new millennium, WCMH also won the morning news race, but the numbers dropped precipitously after the broadcast moved into NBC 4 on the Square, a downtown studio facility located on Broad and High streets, in 2008.

-On January 4, 2008 WCMH became the second major Columbus station to begin broadcasting local newscasts in high definition.
+On January 4, 2008, WCMH became the second major Columbus station to begin broadcasting local newscasts in high definition.
 Prior to the opening of NBC 4 on the Square on May 27, channel 4 had planned to move its entire news operation to that facility.
 However, when those plans fell through, WCMH's main studio was upgraded to high definition.
 (Ultimately, NBC 4 on the Square was used only for some of the station's weekday morning shows.)
 Like most other stations with high-definition newscasts, WCMH relied mostly on upconverted 16:9 widescreen standard definition footage for its remote field reports until the summer of 2014 where all remote field operations were upgrade to 16:9 1080i HD.
 On May 11, 2011, NBC 4 on the Square came to an end due to dismal ratings (it has remained a distant second to WBNS-TV on weekday mornings ever since NBC4 on the Square was founded), with the morning newscast productions returning to the main WCMH facility full-time, and the downtown space was soon leased to WBNS-TV.